arendjr/PlainText/README.md

 or using your webbrowser.
 The ports to connect to are displayed on the console when you start your server.

+The first character you register on your own server will automatically become an admin.

 ### Connect to the demo server ###

 If you do not have your own server, feel free to connect to the demo server: